sparkflows/sparkflows-docs/docs/developer-guide/custom-node-tutorial.rst

 Building and Running Custom Node - Databricks
 ================================

-Fire Insights allows you to build your own Custom Nodes.
+Sparkflows allows you to build your own Custom Nodes.

 In this tutorial we would build a custom node built upon scorecardpy.

 Install the scorecardpy dependencies
 ------------------------------------

-Since we are using the library scorecardpy, we would install its packages both on the Fire Insights machine and on the Databricks cluster.
+Since we are using the library scorecardpy, we would install its packages both on the Sparkflows machine and on the Databricks cluster.

-Use the command below to install it on the Fire Insights machines:
+Use the command below to install it on the Sparkflows machines:

   * ``pip install scorecardpy``